 From: Ottawa, ON, Canada

 1969 saw the band relocate to L.A. and switch to MGM Records.
-In 1970 they issued a little known 45 ('Hello Melinda Goodbye' b/w 'Signs') which didn't sell well at the time, but unknown to most contained a hidden gem on the B-side.
-It wasn't until 1971, after they had released another LP titled 'Good-Byes & Butterflies', that 'Signs' was reissued and deservedly became a huge hit, selling over 2-million copies internationally.
-Later that year, they released the follow-up single 'Absolutely Right' which also did quite well, hitting #3 in Canada and reaching into the U.S. Top 20.
+In the fall of 1970, they issued a little known 45 ('Hello Melinda Goodbye' b/w 'Signs') which didn't sell well at the time, but unknown to most, contained a hidden gem on the B-side.
+It wasn't until early 1971, after they had released another LP titled 'Good-Byes & Butterflies, that 'Signs' was reissued as a single and deservedly became a huge hit, selling over two million copies internationally.
+Later that year, they released the follow-up single 'Absolutely Right', which also did quite well, hitting #3 in Canada and reaching into the U.S. Top 20.

 Artist information sources include: An article by Heather Phares at All Music Guide.